 Collaborators: Margarita Yong, Angie Ngoc Tran, Abhinav Sircar, Ke Hu

 The primary way that the user will interact with the mirror is through voice control.
 The command, “Hey Sid” will prompt the mirror to listen.
 Since this mirror is already training the user to speak, has the functionality of analyzing speech, we landed on making Sid a voice controlled AI.

 Since being given real time feedback on whether or not you are using filler words, speaking too quickly or quietly, or using improper body language is most effective in correcting this behavior, Sid will track these issues and nudge you in the right direction with prompts on the screen.

 A scrolling teleprompter will help you to memorize your speech or transcript so that you can practice your speech as you memorize it.

 At the end of your sessions, you will be able to see your results over time in order to understand how you are progressing.
 This data is provided in a very easy to digest manner so that you will not be overwhelmed by numbers.

 The Evolution of Tracking Progress

-We presented our final presentation to the design teams to Frog NYC and United Technologies.
+We presented out final prototype to the design teams of Frog NYC and United Technologies.